updatecli/website/content/en/blog/2024/05/welcome_releasepost.md

 1. A releasepost configuration that specifies the GitHub repository to monitor.
 2. An update-compose.yaml file listing Updatecli policies to enforce.
-3. A values file listing the GitHub repository to monitor for release notes and the GitHub repository to copy those release notes
+3. A values file listing the GitHub repository to monitor for release notes and the GitHub repository to copy those release notes.
 4. A GitHub action workflow to execute Updatecli periodically.

 To answer my initial questions.

 _What if I could visualize Updatecli changelogs from [www.updatecli.io](https://www.updatecli.io/changelogs/updatecli)?_

-It's working great for a few months now, and I am not looking back.
+It's been working great for a few months now, and I am not looking back.

 _How many people read release notes?_